ab-inbev-ze-company/ze-code-challenges/frontend.md

         - Query:    http://bit.ly/2ugVEYE

-### Tech Requirements:
+### Tech Requirements (for both positions):
 - You need to create a repo on GitHub to host your code
-- You're not allowed to use any CSS Frameworks (Bootstrap, Bulma, PureCss etc.)
 - Avoid using scaffolds (Create React App etc.), we want to see how you make your project structure
+- Tests will be a plus!
+- Keep it simple, no need for fancy stuff :)

+#### If your running for a front-end position:
+- You're not allowed to use any CSS Frameworks (Bootstrap, Bulma, PureCSS etc.)
 - React or Vanilla JS will be a plus, but you can use whatever you want =)
-- Tests will be a plus!
 - I want to be able to run your project locally by using `npm start`

+#### If your running for a mobile position:
+- You should use React Native to develop your application.
+- I want to be able to run your project with one single command
+- Hosting it its a BIG plus (Expo shoudl do the job for ya)

 ## Evaluation Method